You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic sources for trilaciclib dihydrochloride and what is the scope of freedom to operate?

 Trilaciclib dihydrochloride is the generic ingredient in one branded drug marketed by Pharmacosmos and is included in one NDA.
-There are thirteen patents protecting this compound.
+There are fourteen patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Two suppliers are listed for this compound.